 Croatia, Turkey face UEFA action over crowd trouble

-PARIS: Europe's soccer governing body UEFA said on Saturday it had opened disciplinary proceedings against the soccer federations of Croatia and Turkey for crowd trouble during the Euro 2016 tournament in France.
+PARIS: UEFA said on Saturday it had opened disciplinary proceedings against the soccer federations of Croatia and Turkey for crowd trouble during two games at the Euro 2016 tournament in France this week.

-Croatia faces additional charges over alleged "racist behaviour", while Turkey faces charges over supporters invading the pitch.
+Croatia faces additional charges over alleged "racist behaviour", while Turkey faces charges linked to a pitch invasion by supporters.

-The Croatia game in St Etienne was held up for several minutes after its fans threw flares on to the pitch and began fighting among themselves.
+Friday's match in Saint-Etienne was held up for several minutes after Croatian fans threw flares onto the pitch and began fighting among themselves.

-Eight flares and other objects landed on the pitch near to riot police, who had been deployed in front of the section housing Croatia fans.
+Eight flares and other objects landed on the pitch near to riot police, who had been deployed in front of the section housing Croatia's supporters.

 The trouble broke out in the dying minutes of a game that Croatia were leading 2-1.
 The final score was 2-2.

-Croatia, sanctioned three times during the qualifying competition, is already facing a disciplinary hearing on Tuesday after fans threw flares and ran on to the pitch during the team's opening match at the finals against Turkey in Paris.
+Croatia, sanctioned three times during the qualifying competition, was already facing a disciplinary hearing on Tuesday after fans threw flares and ran onto the pitch during the team's opening match at the finals against Turkey in Paris.